QR5.5.3 Spin Spreads

 Figure 5.11.
 A black hole

-Current physics has no force to stop this collapse, so a black hole is considered to be a point of infinite mass density, called a singularity, surrounded by an event horizon that is the region where light can’t escape its gravity (Figure 5.11).
+Current physics has no force to stop this collapse, so a black hole is considered to be a point of infinite mass density called a singularity, surrounded by an event horizon that is the region where light can’t escape its gravity (Figure 5.11).
 This is based on the equations but in most sciences, an equation that gives an infinity is an error not a fact.

-Black holes then expand as they acquire matter because more space is needed to handle it.
-A black hole’s Schwarzschild radius is linearly proportional to its mass, but if that mass was at a point, wouldn’t its radius effect decrease as an inverse square like gravity?
+It follows that black holes expand as they acquire matter because more space is needed to handle it.
+The Schwarzschild radius of a black hole is linearly proportional to its mass, but if that mass was at a point, its effect should decrease as an inverse square like gravity.

 Next